Generation of polarized spin-triplet Cooper pairings by magnetic barriers in superconducting junctions: Introduction

-In this paper, we extend the previous works on the generation of spin-triplet Cooper pairings by magnetic interface with uniform magnetization in superconducting junctions~\cite{PhysRevLett.102.107008,PhysRevB.81.214504} by including more complicated magnetic (spin) structures~\cite{PhysRevB.105.174507}.
-We show that the equal spin-triplet Cooper pair amplitude is generated in the presence of magnetic barriers with nontrivial magetizations in two kinds of junctions: an $s$-wave SC/ferromagnet with Rashba spin-orbit coupling (RSOC)/diffusive normal metal (DN) junction and an $s$-wave SC/noncollinear magnet/DN junction.
-We clarify the generation of equal spin triplet pairings in the DN due to spin-flip scattering in the magnetic regions.
-The emergence of this odd-frequency spin-triplet pairings is manifested as a zero energy peak in the local density of states.
+In this paper, we extend the previous works that studied the generation of spin-triplet Cooper pairings in superconducting junctions with a uniform magnetic interface~\cite{PhysRevLett.102.107008,PhysRevB.81.214504,PhysRevB.104.054519} to junctions with more complicated magnetic (spin) structures~\cite{PhysRevB.105.174507}.
+Although most of the previous studies about generating the polarized spin-triplet Cooper pair amplitude were based on bulk ferromagnet junctions, we show that it is induced only by the interface complex spin structure.
+Here, we emphasize that the interface considered in Refs.~\cite{PhysRevLett.102.107008,PhysRevB.81.214504,PhysRevB.104.054519} is a homogeneous ferromagnet or magnetic impurity, and spin-triplet Cooper pairs are not polarized in these junctions.
+Also, we utilize a tight-binding model in which we can choose an arbitrary value of the exchange field beyond the quasi classical theory of superconductivity, where the magnitude of the exchange field is restricted to the order of the SC gap function.
+We consider two kinds of junctions: an $s$-wave SC/ferromagnet with a Rashba spin-orbit coupling (RSOC)/diffusive normal metal (DN) junction and an $s$-wave SC/noncollinear magnet/DN junction.
+We clarify the generation of polarized spin triplet pairings in the DN due to coherent spin rotation in the magnetic regions.
+The emergence of these odd-frequency spin-triplet pairings manifests as a zero-energy peak in the local density of states.

 The organization of this paper is as follows.
-In Section~\ref{sec:MM}, we explain our model and the method of theoretical calculations.
-We show the numerically calculated results in Section~\ref{sec:results}.
-We summarize our results in Section~\ref{sec:summary}.
+In Sec.~\ref{sec:MM}, we explain our model and the method of theoretical calculations.
+We show the numerically calculated results in Sec.~\ref{sec:results}.
+We summarize our results in Sec.~\ref{sec:summary}.